sakshicnimje7/sakshicnimje7/README.md

  # 👋 Hi there, I'm Sakshi Nimje
 ![github banner](https://github.com/user-attachments/assets/e6689d06-4eb6-4132-879f-b35509c82eed)

 Welcome to my GitHub profile!
-I'm a passionate web developer from India, currently exploring the world of data science.
+I'm a passionate web developer from India, currently exploring the world of data science and software development.

 ## 🔭 About Me
 - 🎓 B.Tech in Computer Science with SAP at Parul University (May 2027)